 This configuration file is used to specify performance optimization parameters for the PFTP components, the HPSS Movers, and potentially site-specific applications.
-For details of the implementation of the HPSS.conf file, contact your HPSS administrator.
+For details of the implementation of the HPSS.conf file, review the HPSS Install Guide or contact your HPSS administrator.
 This file is constantly being updated with additional features and enhancements.